roytang/blog/content/quotes/tic.md

 ### 372

-<hunter> what kelan ko yan sinabi
+&lt;hunter&gt; what kelan ko yan sinabi

-<hunter> i feel like half the things you quote about me arent true
+&lt;hunter&gt; i feel like half the things you quote about me arent true

 ---